heclak/community-a4e-c/README.md

 **Q: Is there a paint kit I can use to create my own A-4E-C liveries?**

 - Yes!
 This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
-See the included liveries for helpful examples when setting up you *description.lua* files.
+- See the included liveries for helpful examples setting up your *description.lua* files.
-- If you created liveries for older versions of the A-4E-C, you might need to update them to accommodate new changes in the external model's material names.
+- Liveries created for versions of the A-4E-C prior to 2.0 must update their *description.lua* to work.
+- Always place your created liveries just as you would for any other module, in `C:\Users\username\Saved Games\DCS.openbeta\Liveries\A-4E-C`.
+Never put your hard work at risk by installing liveries to the module's files!

 **Q: Can I fly the A-4E-C as a tanker?**